ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 2.10 Mobs, Gangs, and Hordes

 Sometimes you will face large numbers of opponents.
 Your GM can treat many as one.
 Your GM divides the number of opponents by the number of contesting PCs.
-Your GM then treats each of these sections of the crowd as a single **resistance** with one **score**.
-Their numbers are factored into the **score** your GM assigns to the **resistance**.
+Your GM then treats each of these sections of the crowd as a single **resistance** with one **rating**.
+Their numbers are factored into the **rating** your GM assigns to the **resistance**.

 When the mob loses an exchange, your GM describes individuals within it as being hurt or falling away.
 When it wins, describe them overwhelming you, or swelling in numbers.
 ## 2.11 Ganging Up